-Novel approaches toward understanding the evolution of disease can lead to the discovery of biomarkers that will enable better management of disease progression and improve prognostic evaluation.
-Raman spectroscopy is a promising investigative and diagnostic tool that can assist in uncovering the molecular basis of disease and provide objective, quantifiable molecular information for diagnosis and treatment evaluation.
-This presentation will review the use of state-of-the-art micro Raman spectroscopy sensing of cancer, utilizing the power of trained Deep Learning algorithms for near instantaneous diagnosis in the OR and clinical setting.
+Novel approaches toward understanding disease can enable better management of disease progression and evaluation.
+Raman spectroscopy is a diagnostic tool that can assist in uncovering the molecular basis of disease and provide quantifiable molecular information for diagnosis.
+This presentation will review the state-of-the-art micro Raman spectroscopy sensing of cancer utilizing the power of Deep Learning algorithms for near instantaneous diagnosis in the clinical setting.

 10:30 Engineering in Medical Diagnostics and Therapeutics: New Treatment Options for Gastric Cancer

 Modern medicine depends on combined efforts of engineers and biologists.
 We tested a plant metabolite Gallic Acid (GA) as an alternative treatment for gastric cancer, one of the deadliest worldwide.
 Using MEMS sensors, DNA microchip arrays, and molecular biology techniques we identified the likely target for the treatment and evaluated its efficiency.
 We demonstrated the GA ability to reverse malignant transformation in cell culture.

 Pinpoint Science offers unique nanosensor technology for low-cost detection of viral, bacterial and fungal pathogens in seconds, with detection levels below 500 femtograms/ml.
 This unique diagnostic platform can use antibodies, oligos, aptamers and nanobodies for rapid, label-free bioelectronic detection and quantification of pathogens in point-of-care settings.